Fighting cancer with diet and lifestyle

 Cooking methods:

-Just as important as what you eat and when you eat, is how you cook your food.
-Dry-heat methods are typically used such as baking, frying (including air-frying), roasting, grilling (barbecuing), searing, broiling, and toasting.
+How you cook your food is as important as what and when you eat.
+Dry-heat methods are typically used, such as baking, frying (including air-frying), roasting, grilling (barbecuing), searing, broiling, and toasting.
 Toxic compounds called advanced glycation end-products (AGEs) are formed when food—especially food high in fat and animal protein—is subjected to dry heat above 300ºF.
 Under such conditions, carbohydrates are thermally broken down into monosaccharides, proteins into peptides, and fat into fatty acids.
-These monosaccharides, peptides, and fatty acids then chemically bind with each other in what is known as the Maillard reaction, and this reaction creates AGEs.
+These monosaccharides, peptides, and fatty acids then chemically bind in what is known as the Maillard reaction, which creates AGEs.

 The most effective way to reduce your intake of AGEs is to avoid processed foods and choose cooking methods that inhibit the Maillard reaction.
 These cooking methods use lower temperatures and higher moisture and include boiling, poaching, steaming, sauteing over gentle heat using fat-free broth, slow-cooking (Crock Pot), stewing, pressure-cooking (Instant Pot), and baking below 300ºF using a steam oven (click here).
 To reduce AGEs in the body, participate in regular exercise.
 And to diminish the harmful effects of AGEs, incorporate cinnamon, cumin, ginger, rosemary, thyme, turmeric, capers, cruciferous vegetables, green tea, onions, and pomegranate into your diet.